 In this simple example, 3 product pages are crawled and indexed by the search engines.

 - The pages compete against each other.
 With no clear direction, the search engines do not know which page to rank and the normal result is that all the pages plateau.
 This results in low rankings across the board.
 No matter how advanced Google’s algorithm gets, it still suffers from confusion when faced with multiple pages containing the same content.
 It needs simplicity and clear instructions.

 - There is some debate over if Google penalises or devalues a site for having duplicate content is an issue up for debate.
 Matt Cutts tweeted that duplicate content is not an issue.
 However, my own personal tests suggest otherwise.
-My guess is there is some form of ratio between the authority of the website and the percentage threshold with external duplication that if passed allows a site to a free ride past their duplication.
+My guess is there is some form of ratio between the authority of the website and the percentage threshold with external duplication that if passed, it allows a site to a free ride past their duplication.
 There has been a lot written about Buffer’s move to syndicating their content,

-Due to the website receiving the majority of its content through the manufactures feed it was riddled with duplicate content (as many other sites received the same feed).
+Due to the website receiving the majority of its content through the manufactures feed, it was riddled with duplicate content (as many other sites received the same feed).
 We filled the category levels with a huge chunk of relevant quality content and canonical the product pages back to the category level.
-Suddenly the site became unstuck and started to gain additional traffic.
+Suddenly, the site became unstuck and started to gain additional traffic.

 I am sure that duplication does not affect large authoritative sites but for the smaller guys, I’m not so sure.